Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: Preliminaries

 In the context of time-series forecasting, the primary goal is to predict the values for the next $H$ steps based on observed values from the preceding $K$ steps, which is mathematically expressed as:

-Here, $\hat{X}_{t}, ...,\hat{X}_{t+H-1}$ represents the $H$-step estimation given the previous $K$-step values $X_{t-1}, ..., X_{t-K}$. $\lambda$ denotes the trained parameters from the model $F$, and $V$ denotes the prompt or any other information used for the inference.
-This paper predominantly focuses on single-variate time series forecasting.
+Here, $\hat{X}_{t}, ...,\hat{X}_{t+H-1}$ represent the $H$-step estimation given the previous $K$-step values $X_{t-1}, ..., X_{t-K}$. $\lambda$ denotes the trained parameters from the model $F$, and $V$ denotes the prompt or any other information used for inference.
+In this paper, we focus predominantly on univariate time series forecasting to investigate the preference and performance of LLMs in univariate time series forecasting under the zero-shot setting.

-Motivated by the interpretability requirements in real-world scenarios, time series can often be decomposed into the trend component, the seasonal component, and the residual component through the addictive model \cite{cleveland1990stl}.
+Motivated by interpretability requirements in real-world scenarios, time series can often be decomposed into the trend component, the seasonal component, and the residual component through the addictive model \cite{cleveland1990stl}.
 The trend component captures the hidden long-term changes in the data, such as the linear or exponential pattern.
-The seasonal component captures the repeating variation in the data, and the residual component captures the remaining variation in the data after the removal of trend and seasonal components.
-This decomposition offers a method to quantify the properties of the time series, which is detailed in section \ref{LLMs' preferences}.
+The seasonal component captures the repeating variation in the data, and the residual component captures the remaining variation in the data after removing the trend and seasonal components.
+This decomposition offers a method to quantify the properties of time series, which is detailed in \autoref{LLMs' preferences}.

+\textbf{Datasets.} In this study, we primarily use Darts \cite{Darts2022Herzen}, a benchmark univariate dataset widely recognized in deep learning research, along with many baseline methods.
+Darts consists of eight real univariate time series datasets, including those with clear patterns, such as the AirPassengerDataset, and irregular datasets, such as the SunspotsDataset.
+Besides, we employ some other commonly used datasets, such as US Births Dataset\cite{Monash2021Godahewa}, TSMC-Stock and Turkeypower datasets \cite{gruver2023large} and ETT~\cite{zhou2021informer} in Sections \ref{External Knowledge} and \ref{Naural Language Paraphrasing} to demonstrate the effectiveness of our proposed methods.
+A full description of those datasets can be seen in Section \ref{dataset_prompt}.

+\textbf{Evaluation Metrics.} In this paper, we evaluate model performance with three metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE).
+These metrics are defined as follows: